wong-fi-hung/globaltoken-android-wallet/wallet/README.md

 Download the [Android NDK](https://developer.android.com/ndk), then unpack it to your workspace directory.
 Point your `ANDROID_NDK_HOME` variable to the unpacked Android NDK directory.

-Finally, you can build Bitcoin Wallet and sign it with your development key.
+Finally, you can build Globaltoken Wallet and sign it with your development key.
 Again in your workspace,
 use:

     # first time only
-    git clone -b master https://github.com/bitcoin-wallet/bitcoin-wallet.git bitcoin-wallet
+    git clone -b master https://github.com/globaltoken/globaltoken-wallet.git globaltoken-wallet

     # each time
-    cd bitcoin-wallet
+    cd globaltoken-wallet
     git pull
     gradle clean :native-scrypt:copy test build